-- 105. The College may establish companies to carry out services or business on its behalf. - 106.
+- 112. The College may establish companies to carry out services or business on its behalf. - 113.
 Subsidiary companies are subject to HM Treasury's Managing Public Money-based controls included in these regulations.
-Therefore, if the purpose of any subsidiary could be deemed to be novel, contentious or repercussive then the acquisition or establishment of such a subsidiary will require prior DfE approval. - 107.
+Therefore, if the purpose of any subsidiary could be deemed to be novel, contentious or repercussive then the acquisition or establishment of such a subsidiary will require prior DfE approval. - 114.
 The Finance and General Purposes Committee shall approve the establishment of such companies and the procedures for forming them and monitoring their financial performance and shall recommend to Corporation the appointment of directors to companies in which the College is a majority shareholder.
-The College may invest in other organisations for the purpose of furthering its educational aims provided that such investments are risk-assessed and approved in advance by the
+The College may invest in other organisations for the purpose of furthering its educational aims provided that such investments are risk-assessed and approved in advance by the Finance and General Purposes Committee. - 115.
+The Memoranda of Understanding for the College's subsidiary companies are included as Appendices 1 and 2.

-College of West Anglia Financial regulations Approved Corporation 6 December 2023
+College of West Anglia Financial regulations Approved Corporation